leecher1337/ntvdmx64/readme.txt

 will happen, they seem to forget about us DOS-users. :-(

 Here is a short howto on how to compile this:
+Please be aware, that the build environment currently only works on Windows XP 32bit.
 1) Prepare your machine according the the OpenNT project build instructions:
    a) Unpack contents of old-src directory from
       old-src.trunk.r687.20150728.7z to your working directory